monmaya/pyb-data-contracts/docs/04-architecture-patterns.md

     C -->|Adjusts| A
 ```

 This orchestration enables dynamic management of data contracts, where each pattern plays a specific role in maintaining the quality and reliability of the overall system.

-## Conclusion

-The architectural patterns of data contracts aren't just theoretical models, but practical guides for building robust and scalable systems.
-Their successful implementation relies on a deep understanding of their interactions and complementarity.

-However, experience shows that production deployment of data contracts is often the stumbling block for many projects.
-How to manage performance at scale?
-How to ensure high availability of the Registry?
-How to orchestrate the deployment of different components?
-These crucial questions, often neglected in the design phase, will be the subject of our next article on industrializing data contracts.